RedDevil-1/main_project1/ReadMe.md

-Hello this is Ishan, and i hope my project goes well
+Hello this is just a trial project for database management with mongoose and node js with authentication